 - 8.3 There is generally a good dispersal of meeting places across the North, and the main settlement, Alton, is well served. - 8.4 Alton has many meeting places, which experience high usage and multi uses.
-There are four key existing community facilities in Alton; Alton Community Centre, the Maltings, Edgar Hall and the Assembly Rooms, and a new facility planned at the former Brewery Site called Alton Community Hub. - 8.5 Over £1.5m of CIL funding has been allocated to projects for meeting place facilities in Alton since 2021.
+Alton Town Council is also using retail units in the town centre to meet current demand.
+There are four key existing community facilities in Alton; Alton Community Centre, the Maltings, Edgar Hall and the Assembly Rooms. - 8.5 Over £1.5m of CIL funding has been allocated to projects for meeting place facilities in Alton since 2021.